Notice of Pre-AIA or AIA Status

 The sensor system of claim 7 (Figs. 1-3; [Abstract], [0001], [0005]-[0006], [0017]-[0025], & [Claim 10]), wherein the inner peripheral surface of the ferromagnetic structure contacts the outer peripheral surface of the magnet (Figs. 4 & 6; [0020]-[0022], [0030]-[0031], & [0034]-[0038]: discloses a yoke 30 made of a soft magnetic material (ferromagnetic structure), the yoke 30 includes concave portions 36/37 and bent portions (flanges) that form an inner peripheral space to hold the magnets for positioning, where the wall surface (inner surface of the yoke) is described as being in surface contact with the outer surface of the magnet).

-Regarding independent claim 14, Kishi teaches:
+Regarding independent claim 14, Kishi, in combination with Steinich’867, teach:

-A method for straightening the magnetic field of a magnet, the method comprising the steps of (Fig. 1; [Abstract], [0001], [0005]-[0007], & [0017]-[0026]: discloses a method of assembling a magnetic sensor unit, which results in modifying the magnetic field):
+A method for straightening the magnetic field of a magnet that will rotate about an axis of rotation of a component, the method comprising the steps of (Kishi: Fig. 1; [Abstract], [0001], [0005]-[0007], & [0017]-[0026]: discloses a method of assembling a magnetic sensor unit, which results in modifying the magnetic field, discloses a component (throttle pipe 12) rotating about an axis (C1) with a magnet; Steinich’867: [Abstract], [0017]-[0020], & [0095]: teaches the method of guiding and optimizing (straightening) the magnetic field of the rotating magnet):

-and (ii) extends a first predetermined distance beyond the flat end face, to thereby produce a magnet assembly, wherein:
+completely surrounding the magnet with the ferromagnetic structure such that the ferromagnetic structure (i) is fixedly mounted relative to the magnet and (ii) extends a first predetermined distance beyond the flat end face, to thereby produce a magnet assembly,

-the magnet exhibits a first variation in magnetic field orientation at the flat end face,
+the magnet exhibits a first variation in magnetic field orientation at the flat end face;

-the magnet assembly exhibits a second variation in magnetic field orientation at the flat end face, and
+the magnet assembly exhibits a second variation in magnetic field orientation at the flat end face; and

 the first variation in magnetic field orientation is greater than the second variation in magnetic field orientation.